Skip to content

 Cache Statistics

-The SDK caches resolved values.
-Repeated evaluations with identical context skip JSON Logic entirely.
-Use stats() to see cache hits and misses.
+The SDK caches resolved values per-evaluation-key.
+Repeated calls with the same context skip JSON Logic entirely. stats() exposes hit/miss counters for diagnostics.

 python